iWSYF/iWSYF/README.md

-- 👋 Hi, I’m Wail, also you can call me WSYF
+- 👋 Hi, I'm Wail.
+Also, you can call me WSYF
 - 👀 I’m interested in app development and data analysis
 - 🌱 I’m currently learning DBMS
 - 📫 How to reach me wsyf.96@hotmail.com